Largest Inventory of Genuine Medicine

 In Malaysia, all types of pharmaceutical products NOT registered under the division of Drug Control Authority (DCA) by National Pharmaceutical Regulatory Agency (NPRA) are considered as COUNTERFEIT.
 Unregistered drug / product is a silent killer as it may bring damage to human’s well-being.
 Counterfeit products might be drug with fake hologram / MAL number and traditional / cosmetic products adulterated with poison, or even medicine without active ingredient as printed/ingredient in the product differs from the ingredient stated.
 Emerging Markets Network (EMHN) reported in 2013 that about 5% of medicinal products in

 Malaysia are not registered.
 The largest drug seizure recorded in Malaysia was in March 2007 where customs confiscated 142 boxes of fake Viagra (1.4million pills) worth USD4million.
 Interpol had organised an international operation named PANGEA VIII in various countries back in 2015.
 Malaysia Pharmacy Enforcement Division had joined this operation throughout the 7 days operation by having inspection to 130 premises and 45,317 parcels at custom.
 As a result, total seizure worth RM830,663.00 of counterfeit products has been confiscated.
-In Jan-Nov 2017, as many as 43,207 units of unregistered products worth a total of RM75.4million have been con e year of 2016 where only 39,247 units were confiscated, worth RM54.9million.
+In January to November 2017, as many as 43,207 units of unregistered products worth a total of RM75.4million have been con e year of 2016 where only 39,247 units were confiscated, worth RM54.9million.
 This implicates that consumer’s health and safety is at stake.

 Registered Product in Malaysia